 Little stories – one-liners, are sometimes the most powerful kryptonite in the story arsenal.
 Kryptonite had the power to drain Superman’s strength – it was the one thing that could bring him down.
 His Achilles heel.
 In fact, in the original comic it was suggested that he was a boring character because he had NO weaknesses.
 That was the point that Kryptonite was introduced into the story.
 We humans are anything but boring.
 Complex and filled with beautiful gifts, we also all have this voice in our heads that speaks to us, most often in derogative, critical tones, if not outright comments about our worth and our abilities.
 Let’s talk about this voice, these powerful one-liners, because they do the same thing to humans that kryptonite does to Superman.
 They take away our power, leave us weak and unable to use our strong and capable gifts.
 It’s time to get rid of them.

-Intro: Stories are our lives in language!
+Episode 001 Story Super Power – Reframing so we can Fly!
+Stories are our lives in language!
 There is nothing that comes more natural in human communication than to tell a story or recap an event that has taken place in our lives.
-In fact, it is so natural and happens so often that we are usually completely unaware that we are doing it.
-If it’s…
+In fact, it is so natural and happens so often that we are…